 How much is a Kansas Spitting Bison quarter worth?

-The value of a Kansas Spitting Bison quarter can changes based on the condition of the coin and the rarity of the error.
-In general, these coins are worth more than face value, but the exact value can lie from some dollars to hundreds of dollars.
+The value of a Kansas Spitting Bison quarter can be different according to conditions and rarity of error.
+Normally these coins aer higher value than face value but their accurate value can be differnt from some dollars to hundreds of dollars.

-- Condition: The condition of the coin is the important factor affecting its value.
-Coins that have not been circulated and display wear are more valuable than uncirculated coins.
+- Condition: Conditions are the main parameters to define the value of the coin.
+Coins that are not circulated and have wear are more valuable than uncirculated coins.

-- Demand: The need for Kansas Spitting Bison quarters from collectors also affects their value.
-Coins that have high demand are worth more than coins that are not in high demand.
+- Demand: the use of Kansas Spitting Bison quarters from collectors also affects the coin value.
+Coines that come with high need are of larger value than coins not in demand

-- Uncirculated coin with a Spitting Bison error: $20-50
+- A circulated coin having Spitting Bison error: $5 to 10

 How much are ‘regular’ Kansas quarters worth?

-Regular Kansas quarters are worth face value, which is $0.25.
-Though, there are some rare errors that can be worth more than face value.
-For example, a Kansas quarter having doubled die error can be worth up to $50.
+Regular Kansas quarters are face value is $0.25.
+However, some rare errors can have high face value.
+Such as a Kansas quarter having doubled die error can have a value of about $50.

-- Die crack: A die crack is a small crack that exists on the die used to strike the coin.
-This can cause a small line or crack to appear on the coin.
+- Die crack: it is a small-sized crack that exists on teh die employed to strike the coin. it causes small lines or cracks on the coin

-- Off-center strike: An off-center strike exists when the coin is not struck in the center of the die.
-This can cause the coin to have a blank area on one side or the other.
+- Off-center strike: it occurs when a coin is not struck in the middle of the die. it resulted coin coming with a blank area on one side or both sides.

-- Spitting bison: This error is caused when the bison on the coin appears to be spitting.
-This is produced by a small piece of metal being left out of the die.
+- Spitting bison: it occurs when the bison on the coin appears to be spitting.
+This is made by a small piece of metal removed from the die.

 How much is a Kansas Spitting Bison quarter worth?

-The value of a Kansas Spitting Bison quarter is based on grade and conditions.
-A circulated Spitting Bison quarter is worth $5-$10, while an uncirculated one can be worth about $100.
-A certified and graded Spitting Bison quarter can be worth more, based on the grade.
+A circulated Spitting Bison quarter value is $5-$10, for uncirculated, can be about $100.
+A certified and graded Spitting Bison quarter value based on grade

-The Spitting Bison error is a die crack that runs through the bison’s mouth, making it look to be spitting.
-It is a relatively rare error and is best sought-after Kansas State quarters by collectors
+The Spitting Bison error is a die crack that exists on the bison’s mouth, making the spitting-like appearance.
+It is a rare error and preferred by collectors

 3 Rare Kansas Error Quarters To Look For

-- Humpback Bison error: It causes the bison on the back of the coin to have a hump on its back.
+- Humpback Bison error: There is bump on its back bison on the back of the coin

 - Spitting Bison error: It causes the bison on the back of the coin to look to is spitting.